apache/royale-docs/create-an-application/application-tutorial.md

 width="100%" height="350"
 src="assets/application-tutorial/index.html"></iframe>

 > This example uses [Basic](component-sets/basic) components to build the interface.
-This components are build with very basic look and feel.
-For a more advanced set with look and feel you should use instead [Jewel](component-sets/jewel) or **MDL** sets
+These components have a very, well, basic look and feel.
+For a more advanced look and feel for your application you try using the [Jewel](component-sets/jewel) or **MDL** sets.

 The steps in this tutorial start with a blank file and walk you through what to add and why.
 Or you can get the complete source [here](https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer){:target='_blank'}.